 Award of contract

-Date of conclusion of the contract: 2020-12-01 📅
+Date of contract conclusion: 2020-12-01 📅

 Name: Civic Integrated Solutions Ltd